Table of Contents

 The Supportive Senior Housing Initiative falls under the Massachusetts Supportive Housing Initiative program, which is a collaborative effort between The Department of Housing and Community Development (DHCD) and the Executive Office of Elder Affairs.

-To be eligible for assistance under this program, the individual must be eligible for publicly supported housing for the elderly.
+To be eligible for assistance under the Supportive Senior Housing Initiative Program, the individual must be eligible for publicly supported housing for the elderly.

 The value of one's assets is not considered an factor for admittance into this program.